discordrb/discordrb/README.md

 * A compiled libopus distribution for your system, anywhere the script can find it (on Windows, make sure it's named `opus.dll`)
 * [FFmpeg](https://www.ffmpeg.org/download.html) installed and in your PATH

+In addition to this, if you're on Windows and want to use voice functionality, your installed Ruby version **needs to be 32 bit**, as otherwise Opus won't work.

 ## Installation

 ### Linux